-As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that Eeach school shall implements the supervisory union's SU/SD's a written and delivered curriculum developed pursuant to 2120.5, that is: which shall be:
+As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that Feach school district shall implements the supervisory union's SU/SD's a written and delivered curriculum developed pursuant to 2120.5, that is: which shall be:

-- (a) aligned with the standards approved by the State Board of Education; - (b) coordinated across all grades to prepare students for graduation and life beyond; - (c) coordinated across the supervisory union supervisory union or supervisory districtSU/SD, if applicable, including sending high schools and technical centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.
+- (a) aligned with the standards approved by the State Board-of Education; - (b) coordinated across all grades to prepare students for graduation and life beyond; - (c) coordinated across the supervisory union-supervisory union or supervisory districtSU/SD, including sending high schools and technical centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board-of-Education; - (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.

-Each school district and independent school with a pre-kindergarten early education program must offer highquality programs as outlined in State Board Rule 2600 and consistent with the charge of 2019 Act No. 1.
+Each school district with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the charge of 2019 Act No. 1.

-Each-local supervisory union, supervisory district, and independent school school board shall ensure the alignment of existing school policies and create new policies as needed to accomplish the following:
+Each-local supervisory union, supervisory district, and school district board school board shall ensure the alignment of existing school policies and create new policies as needed to accomplish the following:

-- (a) promote research, coordination and professional learning that leads to the development of ageappropriate and grade-appropriate programming and resources in Ethnic Studies that are integrated into all Curriculum Content areas in Section 2120.5 of this Manual and that are responsive to the developmental needs of all students, pre-kindergarten through grade 12; and - (b) create systems for regularly, systematically, and continuously evaluating a SU/SD's performance in attaining the above goals.
+- (a) promote research, coordination and professional learning that leads to the development of ageappropriate and grade-appropriate programming and resources in estudies that are integrated into all learningCurriculum cSontent areas in Section 2120.5 of this Manual and that are responsive to the developmental needs of all students, pre-kindergarten through grade 12; and - (b) create systems for regularly, systematically, and continuously evaluating a SU/SD's performance in attaining the above goals.